 Still, Kind developed a certain affection for Bing Bong, in part due to the pink guy’s selflessness.
 “A lot of times you’ve got to love your character,” he said.
 “I love this guy.”Richard Kind

-Richard’s passion and personal investment in Bing Bong is equally mirrored in his comments when Entertainment Weekly (EW) asked him if his touching final scene made him cry.
+Richard’s passion and personal investment in Bing Bong are equally mirrored in his comments when Entertainment Weekly (EW) asked him if his touching final scene made him cry.

 EW and Richard also discussed recording the exceedingly catchy, Bing Bong Song — Richard noted,

-It’s no wonder that audiences fell is love with this fictional, imaginary friend.
-In case you didn’t know, Richard Kind is no stranger when it comes to lending his voice to a Pixar character – having voiced Molt (A Bug’s Life), Bookworm (Toy Story 3) and Van (Cars, Cars 2).
+It’s no wonder that audiences fell in love with this fictional, imaginary friend.
+In case you didn’t know, Richard Kind is no stranger when it comes to lending his voice to a Pixar character – having voiced Molt (A Bug’s Life), Bookworm (Toy Story 3), and Van (Cars, Cars 2).
 Before we go, we just have to ask…

 Who’s your friend who likes to play?
 Bing Bong, Bing Bong… His rocket makes you yell, “Hooray!”
 Bing Bong, Bing Bong Who’s the best in every way… and wants to sing this song to say, “Bing Bong, Bing Bong!”